 Location Entitled Person Entitlement Responsibility Homesteads on Private Lands Legal Owners, as determined by DCs, or by courts in cases of legal disputes In addition to CUL & applicable top-up (as for Agricultural & Other Lands): Relocation assistance, including land development, where households choose to relocate on their own, or developed plots if they decide to relocate in public lands arranged by MOHFW.
 Restoration of pre-acquisition level basic utilities (water supply, sanitation, electricity, etc.).
-By MOHFW Homesteads on Public Lands Vulnerable Non-titled Persons Relocation assistance, including developed plots in MOHFW or other public lands to be arranged by MOHFW.
+By MOHFW Homesteads on Vulnerable Relocation assistance, including developed plots in MOHFW or other public lands to be arranged by MOHFW.
 Provision of water supply & sanitation facilities.
-By MOHFW Homesteads on VNR Lands Present Owners/Users Assistance to move and rebuild the houses in the same homestead, in cases of partial acquisitions.
+By Public Lands Squatters MOHFW Homesteads on Present Assistance to move and rebuild the houses in the same homestead, in cases of partial acquisitions.
 Assistance to settle in developed plots in public lands arranged by MOHFW, where acquisition requires relocation elsewhere; or Six months' rent for comparable living accommodations.
 Provision of water supply & sanitation facilities.
-By MOHFW
+By VNR Lands Owners/Users MOHFW